Understand That Time Spent Recruiting Is the Most Valuable Time

 - 5. Once the employment decision is made, make sure the appointee understands the assignment.

-14 Great Questions to Help Get Select ‘A’ Players
+Use these 14 Great Questions to Help Get Select ‘A’ Players

 Dr Richard Ford has written a good article on “how to hire the ‘A’players”.[i]
 The 14 great questions have been slightly altered to accommodate the thinking of Peter Drucker.